matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **VPC Flow Logs**

-- Is enabled on VPC subnets.
+- Is enabled on VPC subnets:
     - Disabled by default.
 - No performance penalty.